All Products

 To match multi-level subdomains, the Bound Domains field must contain the exact domain name, such as a.b.example.com, or a corresponding wildcard domain name, such as *.b.example.com.

-2. In the Actions column for the target certificate, click More, and then on the Download tab, download the certificate whose Server Type is Other.
+2. In the Actions column of the target certificate, click More to go to the certificate details page.
+On the Download tab, download the certificate whose Server Type is Other.

 3. Unzip the downloaded certificate package: